 The reviews called it “A Play to Die For” after the woman was found dead in the front row.
-It didn’t seem so funny the next night, when another body was found—this time the playwright’s, his throat slashed.
+It didn’t seem so funny the next night, when another body was found—this time the playwrigh himself, his throat slashed.

-Detective Kathy Mallory takes over, but no matter what she asks, no one seems to be giving her a straight answer.
-The only person—if “person” is the right word—who seems to be clear is the ghostwriter.
+Detective Kathy Mallory from the NYPD Special Crimes Unit takes over, but no matter what she asks, no one seems to be giving her a straight answer.
+The only person—if “person” is the right word—who seems to be clear with her is the ghostwriter.
 Every night, an unseen backstage hand chalks up line changes and messages on a blackboard.
 And the ghostwriter is now writing Mallory into the play itself, a play about a long-ago massacre that may not be at all fictional.
 “MALLORY,” the blackboard reads.
 “TONIGHT’S THE NIGHT.
 NOTHING PERSONAL.”